amimulyap/data-collection-web-scraping/README.md

 **Files:**

-web_scraping_lab.ipynb — Notebook containing the scraping code and results
+Web-Scraping-Lab(2).ipynb — Notebook containing the scraping code and results

 popular-languages.csv — The extracted data saved as a CSV file (if required/generated)